alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 ## Work Log

+### 09/30/2025
+- Made a mounting bracket for the vacuum control headlight switch, started plumbing it in.
 ### 09/27-28/25
 - Not really an update, but I drove it 450 miles down and back from Pismo and it worked just about flawlessly.
 A few issues and things that I want to fix, but all in all really solid and I'm happy about it.
 - No obvious leaks from the trans but I still need to get under it and really check